duleorlovic/aws_tips/README.md

 Intrusion detection using cloudtrail logs, vpc flow logs , amazon guardduty, eks audit logs.

 GuardDuty monitors workloads for malicious activity.
 Amazon GuardDuty is a threat detection service that continuously monitors your AWS accounts and workloads for malicious activity and delivers detailed security findings for visibility and remediation.
+It is looking for CloudTrail Events Logs, CloudTail Management Events, CloudTrail S3 Data Events (getObject), VPC Flow Logs (unusual IP address), DNS Logs.
+Public revealed keys.
+It has dedicated finding for CryptoCurrency attack.

 VPC flow logs capture information about ip traffic to and from network interfaces.

-Macie is used to detect sensitive data in S3 bucket.
+Macie is used to detect sensitive data in S3 bucket, eg identify Personally Identifieable Information PII.

-AWS Shield is managed DDos protection
+AWS Shield is managed DDos protection, enabled for free for each account.
+AWS Shield Advanced gives 24/7 support and aws bill reimbursement.

-AWS WAF prevent web application common web exploits, such as bot traffic, sql injection, cross site scripting xss
+AWS Web Application Firewall WAF prevent web application common web exploits, such as bot traffic, sql injection, cross site scripting xss.
+I can be used to block countries (geo-match), Web access control list ACL rules can also block specific ip, http headers, url strings.
+WAF is deployed to ALB, API gateway, CloudFront.
+Penetration Testing, aws customers are welcome to carry out security assessment againts 8 aws services: ec2, rds, cloudfront, aurora, api gateways, lambda, ligtsail, elastic beanstalk. but for other test are profibited: dod, flooding, dns zone walking on route 53.

-Amazon Inspector is for automated vulnerability detection and identify uninstended network access
+Amazon Inspector is for automated vulnerability detection.
+For ec2  identify unintended network access or OS vulnaerability using SSM agent, for ECR assessment of container images, for lambda vulnerabilities in function and package dependencies.
+Send finding to Amazon Event Bridge.
+Free for first 15 days.

 # Amazon DynamoDB